The 2019 Welsh Open final will be contested between Neil Robertson and Stuart Bingham at the Motorpoint Arena in Cardiff on Sunday.

 In Saturday’s evening session, maximum man Robertson continued his fine scoring in this tournament with a 140 total clearance helping the Aussie to a 6-0 hiding of Hossein Vafaei.

-Robertson and Bingham are both set to compete in a Welsh Open final for the third time, with each possessing a record of one triumph and one defeat.
+Robertson and Bingham are both set to compete in a Welsh Open title decider for the third time, with each possessing a record of one triumph and one defeat.

 Bingham prevailed two years ago when he edged Judd Trump 9-8 while the “Thunder from Down Under” won by the same narrow margin twelve years ago when he denied Andrew Higginson in Newport.